Links between Trump associates and Russian officials: Number of contacts by Trump associates with Russians

-2015-2016 foreign surveillance
+2015–2016 foreign surveillance of Russian targets

-In late 2015, GCHQ, the British eavesdropping agency, during the course of routine surveillance, used "electronic intelligence" to collect information from Russian targets.
+In late 2015, the British eavesdropping agency GCHQ, during the course of routine surveillance of "known Kremlin operatives already on the grid", used "electronic intelligence" to collect information from these Russian targets.
 They found that "Russians were talking to people associated with Trump...According to sources in the US and the UK, [the conversations] formed a suspicious pattern."
-The British passed this information about "suspicious 'interactions'" between "members of Donald Trump's campaign team" and "known or suspected Russian agents" to U.S intelligence agencies.
-Over the next six months, European allies began to "pass along information about people close to Mr. Trump meeting with Russians in the Netherlands, Britain and other countries."
+The British passed this information about "suspicious 'interactions'" between "members of Donald Trump's campaign team" and "known or suspected Russian agents" to US intelligence agencies.

+Over the next six months, European and Australian allies began to "pass along information about people close to Mr. Trump meeting with Russians in the Netherlands, Britain and other countries."
 Reports of these "contacts between Trump's inner circle and Russians" were shared by seven allied foreign intelligence agencies (reportedly those of the United Kingdom, Germany, Estonia, Poland, Australia, France, and the Netherlands).
-Later, "US agencies began picking up conversations in which Russians were discussing contacts with Trump associates".

-In March 2017, The New York Times reported that British and Dutch agencies had evidence of meetings between "Russian officialsand others close to Russia's president, Vladimir V. Putinand associates of President-elect Trump".
-Separately, U.S. intelligence had overheard Russian officials, some of them within the Kremlin, talking about contacts with Trump associates.
-Some Russian officials were arguing about how much to interfere in the election.
+The New York Times also reported that British and Dutch agencies had evidence of meetings between "Russian officials – and others close to Russia's president, Vladimir V. Putin – and associates of President-elect Trump".

+James Clapper confirmed that the following information was "accurate" and "also quite sensitive": "Over the spring of 2016, multiple European allies passed on additional information to the United States about contacts between the Trump campaign and Russians."

+Later, U.S. intelligence overheard Russians, some of them within the Kremlin, discussing contacts with Trump associates, with some Russian officials arguing about how much to interfere in the election.

 Then cyber attacks on state electoral systems led the Obama administration to directly accuse the Russians of interfering.

 Because they are not allowed to surveil the private communications of American citizens without a warrant, the "FBI and the CIA were slow to appreciate the extensive nature of these contacts between Trump's team and Moscow."